Views 932

 Finishing Seams and Edges on Delicate Fabrics

-After cutting and stitching, finishing seams and edges is crucial.
-For silk and chiffon, I use French seams to encase raw edges and prevent fraying.
-I like rolled hems for lightweight fabrics.
-They give a narrow finish and enhance the garment’s beauty.
-When I need some stretch, I use a narrow zigzag stitch.
-This finishes the edges and keeps them looking good.
-Using fine bias tape for binding seams keeps it lightweight and works well with the fabric’s drape.
-Always press seams gently with a pressing cloth at low heat!
+Seam and edge finishing — after cutting and sewing, seam and edge finishing is essential.
+For silk and chiffon, I prefer the French seam method to enclose raw edges and keep them from fraying.
+For lightweight fabrics, I am partial to rolled type hems.
+They provide a slender finish and add to the elegance of the clothes.
+If I need more stretch, I sew with a narrow zigzag stitch.
+This polishes the edges and maintains their good looks.
+It’s also a lightweight fabric, and using fine bias tape for binding the seams keeps it light; this also works well with the drape of the fabric.
+Remember to press seams cautiously with a pressing cloth at low heat!

 Caring for Your Finished Garments

-- Hand wash in lukewarm water with mild detergent to protect the fabric.
+- Hand wash with lukewarm water and mild detergent to prevent fabric from being damaged.

-- Always use a pressing cloth to avoid heat damage.
+- Never iron without a pressing cloth to prevent scorching.

-- Store in a breathable garment bag to prevent dust.
+- Keep in a non-woven garment bag to avoid dust.

 Frequently Asked Questions